SelfCareMap

 ✅ Step 2: Apply a Root-Lifting Product (Strategically)

-Skip the mousse globs.
-Instead, use a volumizing root lift spray or foam—the kind designed to be sprayed directly at the scalp.
+Skip the mousse globs, which can often leave hair feeling sticky or weighed down.
+Instead, use a volumizing root lift spray or foam, the kind specifically designed to be sprayed directly at the scalp.
+These formulas are typically lighter and contain polymers that create a temporary structural bridge to keep the hair standing up.

 ✅ Step 3: Blow-Dry with Technique (Not Just Heat)